 ||Browsing: 20 minutes Reporting: 25 minutes

-- To explore recent actions of the Commissio with respect to infringements on EU law and get a feel for the type of cases addressed
+- To explore recent actions of the Commission with respect to infringements on EU law and get a feel for the type of cases addressed.

-- The Commission publishes a ‘monthly package of infringement decisions’ on the EU press release website Rapid.
+- The Commission publishes a ‘monthly package of infringement decisions’ on the EU press release website.

-- In the search field on the right top enter the term ‘Monthly package of infringement decisions’
+- In the Search field on the top right, enter ‘Monthly package of infringement decisions’

-- Make a rough count of the number of cases per member state and per policy area and compare these with Figure 11.1 and 11.2 of the book.
+- Make a rough count of the number of cases per member state and per policy area and compare these with Figures 11.1 and 11.2 of the book.

-- Select a case for a policy area and member state that interests you by clicking on it.
-You will be directed to a new page with information on the case
+- Select a case for a policy area and member state that interests you by clicking the related press release.
+You will be directed to a new page with information on the case.

 - Review the information the Commission presents on the case.
-Which of the three types of problems mentioned on page 261 of the book is the reason for the Commission’s action: non-communication, incomplete/incorrect transposition or incorrect/no application of legislation?
+Which of the three types of problems mentioned in the book is the reason for the Commission’s action: non-communication, incomplete/incorrect transposition or incorrect/no application of legislation?
 What would be the reason for the member state to not comply with EU legislation?

 © All exercises copyright Herman Lelieveldt and Sebastiaan Princen 2022